Techtonique/querier/README.md

 ## Package description

 There are currently __9 types of operations__ available in the `querier`, with no plan to extend that list much further (to maintain a relatively simple mental model).
-These verbs will look familiar to `dplyr` users, but the implementation (I used `numpy`, `pandas` and `SQLite3`) and signatures are different:
+These verbs will look familiar to `dplyr` users, but the implementation (I used `numpy`, `pandas` and `SQLite3`) and functions' signatures are different:

 - `concat`: __concatenates 2 Data Frames__, either horizontally or vertically
 - `delete`: __deletes rows__ from a Data Frame based on given criteria